Ali-M0/CLS-Motor/README.md

 ><br>
 >
 >Explination about my STM32 programming comming soon with demo and visuals.
-><br>
+> <br>
->I implemented diagnostic serial output to aid in tuning and debugging the control loop in real-world conditions.
+> Implementation of a diagnostic serial output to aid in tuning and debugging the control loop in real-world conditions.
-><br>
+> <br>
->C++ software using a PID control system to correct for detect missing steps, sending signal to then correct the lost steps
+> Custom C++ software using a PID control system and FOC controller to detect missing steps, sending signals to then correct the lost steps
-><br>
+> <br>
 >